 Canola growers should use clubroot-resistant (CR) canola varieties and extend their rotation to canola once every three years.
 But which CR variety should they use?

-The long list of CR canola varieties available in Western Canada is posted and updated regularly in the “Control clubroot” section at clubroot.ca.
+The list of CR canola varieties available in Western Canada is posted on the Canola Encyclopedia, under the clubroot.ca.
 Varieties with asterisks (**) beside the name have CR resistance different from or in addition to the first generation resistance.

 First generation resistance will provide very good protection in most fields.
 Varieties with new sources of resistance should be used and rotated in fields where original sources have been used repeatedly on fields with high spore loads or if pathotypes are breaking the original sources of resistance.
 This can be identified though scouting.